quantumlib/Stim/glue/sample/README.md

 This command takes options specifying how much data to collect, how to do decoding, etc.

 By default, simmer writes the collected statistics to stdout as CSV data.
-One particularly important option that changes this behavior is `-merge_data_location`, which allows the command to be interrupted and restarted without losing data.
+One particularly important option that changes this behavior is `-save_resume_filepath`, which allows the command to be interrupted and restarted without losing data.
-Any data already at the file specified by `-merge_data_location` will count towards the amount of statistics asked to be collected, and simmer will append new statistics to this file instead of overwriting it.
+Any data already at the file specified by `-save_resume_filepath` will count towards the amount of statistics asked to be collected, and simmer will append new statistics to this file instead of overwriting it.